 A So many subscribers have written (many of them denouncing me as an enemy of literacy) that a note about the usage would seem timely as an elaboration of a piece I wrote about gender-neutral pronouns some years ago.
-To include an example of the form in a review of Bryan Garner’s Modern American Usage on 3 January (“I would recommend it to anyone in any country who is interested in improving the quality of their English”) may have been unintentionally provocative.
+To include an example of the form in a recent review of Bryan Garner’s Modern American Usage (“I would recommend it to anyone in any country who is interested in improving the quality of their English”) may have been unintentionally provocative.

 However, I shall nail my colours to the mast and say that these and similar usages are now so common as to be unremarkable, are now considered standard by most usage guides, and pass unchallenged by many copy editors.
 Objection to the form, however, is greater in the United States than elsewhere — most of the criticism has come from Americans.

 Those who deprecate this form argue that a pronoun must agree in number with the noun to which it refers.
 The rule has been drummed into generations of schoolchildren by teachers who are quite sure that it exists.

 Unfortunately, it’s not the way that reputable writers have used they, their and them down the centuries.
 It is possible to find examples of such pronouns used with singular nouns at least as far back as Chaucer.
 The problem is that English doesn’t have a gender-neutral pronoun to cope with those cases in which we know little about the person being referred to.
 Many writers have happily got around this by using they and its relatives as indefinite pronouns, especially after words such as anyone, everyone, someone and no one.